atavako5/PomPom/README.md

 sessions: How many short sessions do you want to go to before long break (Default is 4, long break on 4th)

+pausable: add the ability for the session to be pausable, turned off by default

 Note you can put fractions in any of these fields, PomPom doesn't like it. (like 0.25 min).
 Although with enough requests, I may be able to change PomPom's mind 😉

 /stop: